-Within the past few weeks, a groundbreaking white paper was released by the Center for Drug Use and HIV Research at NYU Rory Meyers College of Nursing in collaboration with the Coalition for Homeless Youth.
-The purpose of the underlying study was to build upon a foundation of other research and over a three year period to examine a diverse group of RHY service providers to assess the effectiveness of these programs.13 One of the most significant findings of the study is that high quality RHY programs not only meet basic requirements, but "address higher order relational, psychological, and motivational needs... fostering a sense of resilience among RHY" and providing long-term benefits to a youth's functioning.14 In short, well-funded, high quality RHY programs make a positive impact on a youth's ability to stabilize and successfully transition from crisis to independence.
-While more research is needed to evaluate the long-term benefits of RHY services, understanding that these programs make a proven difference to the youth they serve gives further support to why we are here pushing for the passage of his package of legislation.
+In 2017 a groundbreaking white paper was released by the Center for Drug Use and HIV Research at NYU Rory Meyers College of Nursing in collaboration with the Coalition for Homeless Youth.
+The purpose of the underlying study was to build upon a foundation of other research and over a three-year period to examine a diverse group of RHY service providers and assess the effectiveness of these programs.
+21 One of the most significant findings of the study is that high-quality RHY programs not only meet basic requirements, but "address higher order relational, psychological, and motivational needs... fostering a sense of resilience among RHY"

+19 Chapin Hall of the University of Chicago, Missed Opportunities: Youth Homelessness in America, November 2017, at http://voicesofyouthcount.org/wp-content/uploads/2017/11/ChapinHall_VoYC_1-Pager_Final_111517.pdf.
+20 Id and providing long-term benefits to a youth's functioning.22 In short, well-funded, high-quality RHY programs make a positive impact on a youth's ability to stabilize and successfully transition from crisis to independence.
+While more research is needed to evaluate the long-term benefits of RHY services, understanding that these programs make a proven difference to the youth they serve gives further support to why we are here pushing for the passage of this package of legislation.